 In FY2017, delivery was completed and title was transferred to CPS Energy for all three sets of AGP parts.
 AGP parts not immediately required for maintenance procedures are recorded to inventory until the installation process for each set of parts at the power plant is initiated, at which time the costs are reclassified to capital assets.
-At January 31, 2020, one AGP part was reported in inventory and the liability for the purchase, along with other LTSA payment obligations, was recorded as a liability on the Statements of Net Position.
+At January 31, 2021, the liability for the purchase, along with other LTSA payment obligations, was recorded as a liability on the Statements of Net Position.

-The balance of the AVR LTSA obligation at January 31, 2020, totaled \$31.1 million, of which \$16.6 million and \$14.5 million were reported as a current and noncurrent liability, respectively, on the Statements of Net Position.
-The balance of the AVR LTSA obligation at January 31, 2019, totaled \$33.0 million of which \$2.0 million and \$31.0 million was reported as a current and noncurrent liability, respectively.
+The balance of the AVR LTSA obligation at January 31, 2021, totaled \$13.3 million which was reported as a noncurrent liability on the Statements of Net Position.
+The balance of the AVR LTSA obligation at January 31, 2020, totaled \$31.1 million of which \$16.6 million and \$14.5 million were reported as a current and noncurrent liability, respectively.

 Rio Nogales - In March 2017, the existing Rio Nogales power plant LTSA contract was amended primarily to add a provision for the advance purchase from GE of four new sets of AGP parts to eventually be installed at the power plant.
-At January 31, 2020, one set had been put into service and two sets were reported as inventory.
+At January 31, 2021, one set of spare parts was reported as inventory.

-The balance of the Rio Nogales LTSA obligation at January 31, 2020, totaled \$26.3 million, of which \$14.8 million and \$11.5 million were reported as a current and noncurrent liability, respectively, on the Statements of Net Position.
-The balance of the Rio Nogales LTSA obligation at January 31, 2019, totaled \$25.1 million of which \$17.0 million and \$8.0 million were reported as a current and noncurrent liability, respectively.
+The balance of the Rio Nogales LTSA obligation at January 31, 2021, totaled \$30.1 million which was reported as a noncurrent liability, on the Statements of Net Position.
+The balance of the Rio Nogales LTSA obligation at January 31, 2020, totaled \$26.3 million of which \$14.8 million and \$11.5 million were reported as a current and noncurrent liability, respectively.